ttlew/conversation/dialog-build.md

     Any context variables that you defined in the dialog are displayed.

     In addition, a `$timezone` context variable is listed.
-The "Try it out" pane user interface gets user locale information from the web browser and uses it to set the `$timezone` context variable.
+The *Try it out* pane user interface gets user locale information from the web browser and uses it to set the `$timezone` context variable.
 This context variable makes it easier to deal with time references in test dialog exchanges.
 Consider doing something similar in your user application.
 If not specified, Greenwich Mean Time (GMT) is used.

     You can add a variable and set its value to see how the dialog responds in the next test dialog turn.
 This capability is helpful if, for example, the dialog is set up to show different responses based on a context variable value that is provided by the user.